-Cartune also had a hand in Motorsport, most notably in rallying.
-Drag racing is by far the most popular form of Air-cooled motor sport these days thanks to the Cal-Look explosion, but back then in the U.K. the Beetle had a good reputation on the rough stuff thanks to the VW's rugged build quality.
-Cartune were able to sponsor several competition cars, such as Francis Tuthill's London to Sydney Beetle and Peter Noad's rally / autocross car.
+As well obtaining both Porsche and Volkswagen dealership status, Cartune were also able to offer the GP and Apal Buggies and also imported the Puma to the U.K. market.
+They also had a hand in Motorsport, most notably in rallying.
+Drag racing is by far the most popular form of Air-cooled motor sport these days thanks to the Cal-Look explosion, but back then in the U.K. the Beetle had a good reputation on the rough stuff thanks to the Volkswagens rugged build quality.
+Cartune were able to sponsor several competition cars, such as Francis Tuthill's London to Sydney Beetle and Peter Noad's rally/autocross car.

-Remarkable to think that right here in the U.K, In the 60's and 70's, we had a company offering tuning parts for VW's, many of them unique and built in house, yet they are seldom mentioned anywhere.
+Remarkable to think that right here in the U.K, In the 60's and 70's, there was a company offering all of the above, including many unique, quality parts built in house, yet they are seldom mentioned anywhere.
+After an impressive rise at it's peak in around 1972, it wasn't to last, as the economic climate of the U.K. crippled the business.
 The memory of Cartune has mainly been consigned to the odd mention in magazines and a handful of posts on internet forums.

-I have been collecting Cartune parts for the last 10 years which is pretty difficult due to the rarity of the parts.
+I have been collecting Cartune parts for the last 10 years which is pretty difficult due to the rarity of them.
 I suspect that a lot of the parts met their fate as the Beetle fell out of favour and littered many scrapyards across the country.
-It also didn't help that Cartune missed out on the "new wave" VW boom in the mid to late 80's in the U.K. I'm sure if they could have held out for another decade at least, they would be more prominent, but who could have guessed how big the VW scene would eventually become!
+It also didn't help that Cartune missed out on the "new wave" VW boom in the mid to late 80's in the U.K. Cartune Teesside was sold to the Martins group in 1975 and reverted back to regular car showroom.
+The Ashford site followed suit a few years later.
+I'm sure if they could have held out for another decade at least, they would be more prominent, but who could have guessed how big the VW scene would eventually become.

 I find it such a glaring ommision that a little part of our own VW performance history got left behind, so finding the parts and Information about the company has been a real labour of love for me.
 You can come to a dead end pretty quickly online, so It's taken a lot of old issues of VW Safer motoring and other magazines just to put this small web page together.
 Having said that It's been satisfying for me to have put the information together into one place and bring the story back to life.
 They were pretty pioneering at the time and have had little recognition in VW circles.
 I'd like to think I could change that.